-I’m not going to dive in too many descriptions of the event.
-I’m sure you all know about it by now and I’m not an astronomy guru.
+I’m not going to dive into too many descriptions of the event.
+I’m sure you all know about it by now.

-What makes this a once in a lifetime event is that the comet was only discovered last March and it won’t be visible again for another 7000 years (seven thousand!).
-You still have plenty of time to witness it, as it will be visible for the whole of July (in the Northern emisphere).
-And if you live in a dark enough area, you’ll even be able to see it with a naked eye.
+This is a once-in-a-lifetime event because the comet was only discovered last March, and it won’t be visible again for another 7000 years (seven thousand!).
+You still have plenty of time to witness it, as it will be visible throughout July (in the Northern hemisphere).
+And if you live in a dark enough area, you’ll even be able to see it with the naked eye.
 That’s how bright it is!

 And here are the links to my friends’ Instagram profiles:

 I think I will try to do this again, for as long as the comet is visible and from different points of view.
 Hopefully, the weather will cooperate… But London being London, I would not be too sure.

 Somewhere lower than the hill we were, maybe.
 Even Central London if I find that the comet will be visible.

 Here it is.
 Full of vlogging, timelapse videos and photos of Comet Neowise over London.
 And a surprise at the end… so watch it all!

 And here’s the link, in case the embed doesn’t work: https://www.youtube.com/watch?v=-nIgZOY9T9U

 Have you witnessed the comet yourselves?
 Let me know in the comments, and send me links to your photos/videos!